Methodist College Belfast: Choirs and instrumental groups

 The choirs have won several competitions:

-The Chapel Choir has led worship in Westminster Abbey in August 2002, 2004, 2006, 2008, 2013 and 2016 when the Abbey Choir were on holiday, and have performed in several radio and television broadcasts, such as the BBC's Songs of Praise.
-The Chapel Choir was chosen as the only school choir from Europe to perform in the US Premiere of Karl Jenkins' "Gloria", in the Carnegie Hall, on 17 January 2011.
-The Chapel Choir performed at a reception at the British Embassy during the state visit of Queen Elizabeth to the Ireland in 2011.
+The Chapel Choir led worship at Westminster Abbey in 2002, 2004, 2006, 2008, 2013 and 2016 when the Abbey's own choir was on holiday, and has performed in several radio and television broadcasts, such as the BBC programme Songs of Praise.
+The choir was chosen as the only school choir from Europe to perform in the US premiere of Karl Jenkins's Gloria at Carnegie Hall in New York in 2011.
+The choir also performed at a reception at the British Embassy in Dublin during Queen Elizabeth's visit the same year.

-Several members of the Girls' Choir sang at the official opening of the Millennium Dome in 1999 and in 2005 the Girls' Choir performed with the Vienna Boys' Choir, in Vienna, Austria as part of the Fifth World Choral Festival.
+Several members of the Girls' Choir sang at the official opening of the Millennium Dome in 1999 and performed alongside the Vienna Boys' Choir, in Vienna, in 2005 as part of the Fifth World Choral Festival.
+They were also among the choirs selected to sing at the coronation of Charles III and Camilla in 2023.

-The college has also sent several Choral Scholars and Organ Scholars to Oxford and Cambridge colleges in recent years.
+Several choir members have been accepted as choral scholars and organ scholars at Oxford and Cambridge colleges in recent years.